 Introduction

-Individual elements in complex systems can be reliant on each other for their behavior.
+Individual elements in complex systems can affect one another.
 Consider an ecosystem in a forest.
 Think of each organism in the forest as a node that has a graph edge to every other organism that it comes in contact with.
 Because this is a fairly large forest, many of the organisms in the forest will never come into contact with each other, and thus do not require an edge.
-This is the idea of sparsity in a graph, or a measure of the amount of possible edges vs. actual edges.
+This is the idea of sparsity in a graph, only some possible edges are actual edges.

 Each edge in this graph is a directed edge with some real numbered value.
-Positive values are for beneficial relationships, i.e., a bird has a positive relationship with a large tree because it provides shelter, or a fox has a positive relationship with a rabbit because the rabbit is food.
-Conversely, the rabbit would have a strongly negative edge to the fox, indicating a detrimental relationship.
+Positive values are for beneficial relationships, i.e., a tree has a positive relationship to a bird because the tree provides shelter, or a rabbit has a positive relationship to a fox because the rabbit is food.
+Conversely, the fox would have a strongly negative edge to the rabbit, indicating a detrimental relationship.
 This network models the functional relationships between the nodes, and gives us a picture of the interactions between organisms in the forest.

 Looking at how systems change over time can give valuable insights into how each member of the system relates to other members.
+[Jesse: make this active and add in examples: Knowing the interactions between members of a system can lead to inferences.
+For example, more foxes may lead to fewer rabbits in the short term, but then fewer rabbits will lead to fewer foxes in the medium term.]
 By learning the interactions between members of a system, new aspects of their functionality can be inferred.
 And once new functionality is inferred, this can drive future experiments.
-Network inference can be looked at both as a hypothesis generating and an explanatory framework.
-These inferred networks can also be used to predict future data. *** Some more introduction and cool things about network inference ***
+Network inference can thus be looked at both as a hypothesis generating and an explanatory framework.

+*** Some more introduction and cool things about network inference *** They are visual.
+The quantification of edges can allow us to filter out less important edges in favor of more important ones.

 Definition

-The idea behind building gene regulatory networks is similar to the forest example above.
+The motivation behind building gene regulatory networks is similar to building ecosystem edges in the forest example above.
 Instead of organisms, each node is now a gene, and the edges between genes indicate some sort of relationship.
-When Gene 1’s expression value goes up, Gene 2’s expression value also goes up.
-A positively weighted directional edge can be placed from Gene 1 to Gene 2.
+For example, if whenever Gene 1’s expression value goes up, Gene 2’s expression value also goes up, then we place … [Jesse: active voice] A positively weighted directional edge can be placed from Gene 1 to Gene 2.
 Adding a third gene, Gene 3, whose expression value is reduced when Gene 2’s goes up, allows the beginning of a formation of an interesting network.
-From this extremely simple network, it can be inferred that if something causes Gene 1’s expression value to increase, Gene 3’s will decrease down the line.
+From this extremely simple network, it can be inferred that if something causes Gene 1’s expression value to increase, Gene 3’s will decrease sometime later.

-A gene regulatory network (GRN) is a graph where the nodes represent genes, and the edges between the nodes represent relationships how those genes are influencing the expression of each other.
-Given a GRN, questions such as “When Gene 1 becomes expressed, how does that affect Gene 2?” can be asked.
-Gene regulatory networks are powerful tools for understanding the function and organization of how both individual and groups of genes work in an organism.
-A common assumption is that these networks are sparse, meaning that there are far fewer actual edges than possible edges.
-This is a powerful assumption that drives much of the work in gene network inference.
-These problems are far more tractable when assuming sparsity, and having a sparse network where only the strongest edges have survived is parsimonious. *** More on sparsity ***
+A gene regulatory network (GRN) [Jesse: no acronyms except DNA] is a graph where the nodes represent genes, and the edges between the nodes show how different genes affect one another.
+Gene regulatory networks can answer questions such as “When Gene 1 becomes expressed, what happens to Gene 2?”.
+Gene regulatory networks give insight into the function and organization of how genes work in an organism.

+[Jesse: I think you don’t need to say any more about importance.
+The next question is how to do the inference.]

 Relationships between genes can be inferred by looking for dependencies and trends in gene expression data.
 For example, if every time Gene 1 became expressed, Gene 2 became expressed shortly thereafter, a dependency may be inferred.
 These inferred edges can be used to construct a network that represents interactions between individual genes and between groups of genes.

 Why Important